CODE OF CONDUCT

 6.2.
 Equal treatment and transparency

-Before making further decisions on possible sanctions, all relevant parties, including the person accused for inappropriate behaviour, are contacted to get the best possible picture of the case in question.
-Furthermore, it is essential that KY members are informed of the different sanctions administered by the KY Office.
-This will not only show that the organisation takes unacceptable behaviour seriously but will allow KY members to anticipate the possible sanctions to adverse actions.
+Before making further decisions on possible sanctions, all relevant parties, including the person accused for inappropriate behavior, are contacted to get the best possible picture of the case in question.

 6.3.
 Possible sanctions for violating the Code of Conduct